-“The Willoughbys,” directed by Kris Pearn, set to be released April 22, 2020
+“The Willoughbys,” directed by Kris Pearn, released April 22, 2020

-“Over the Moon,” directed by Glen Keane, release date TBD 2020
+“Over the Moon,” directed by Glen Keane, released October 23, 2020

-“Trolls World Tour,” directed by Walt Dohrn, set to be released April 10, 2020
+“Trolls World Tour,” directed by Walt Dohrn, released April 10, 2020

-“The Croods 2,” directed by Joel Crawford, set to be released December 23, 2020
+“The Croods: A New Age,” directed by Joel Crawford, set to be released November 25, 2020

-“Scoob!,” directed by Tony Cervone, release date TBD 2020
+“Scoob!,” directed by Tony Cervone, released May 15, 2020